jkphl/micrometa/README.md

 ### Micro information items

-Item objects are carrying the true metadata.
-Internally they consist of three object properties:
+These are the objects carrying the metadata.
+Internally they consist of three main object properties:

 <table>
 	<tr>